aliabdallah7/Data-Security-Algorithms/README.md

 <br>

 ## Introduction
-Implementations of a set of computer security algorithms in [`C#`](https://docs.microsoft.com/en-us/dotnet/csharp/) and the test cases for each algorithm we've done.
+We have developed implementations of a comprehensive set of computer security algorithms in [`C#`](https://docs.microsoft.com/en-us/dotnet/csharp/), accompanied by meticulously designed test cases for each algorithm.

 ## List of Algorithms
 - ✅ Ceaser